hiteshdua1/annotate-code/README.md

 - [ ] Make code playground - Static as of now

+- [ ] Integrate Markdown Renderer in React

-- [ ] Make an annotate-code service
+- [ ] Make an annotate-code service - can use introjs

 - [ ] Connect the service to a db